e-mission/e-mission-docs/docs/README.md

 e-mission was the **first open source mobility platform**, with the initial versions created in 2016.
 Itinerum, the only other open source mobility platform, was developed much earlier, but only open sourced in 2018. e-mission and Itinerum have applied for funding to **merge** in 2020 and are both members of the Project Management Committee.
 As far as we know, the merged project will be **the only** open source mobility platform.

 ### End to end apps
 @PatGendre generated this list of closed source apps that are similar to e-mission.
 Since Patrick is from France, they have a strong European focus.
-If you would like to add other companies to this list, please (send a pull request)[contribute_to_the_doc/CONTRIBUTING.md].
+If you would like to add other companies to this list, please [send a pull request](contribute_to_the_doc/CONTRIBUTING.md).

 | Company       | Region       | Company     | Region       | Company       | Region     | Company       | Region     |
 |---------------|--------------|-------------|--------------|---------------|------------|---------------|------------|